Arizona Border Town: What is it like to live by and visit Naco, Mexico?

 Health and WellnessDentist in Naco, Mexico

-One of the main reasons, a lot of Arizona border town residents cross over to Mexico is to take advantage of the low costs for dentistry work and refilling prescriptions in pharmacies.
+One of the main reasons many Arizona border town residents cross over to Mexico is to take advantage of the low costs of dentistry work and refilling prescriptions in pharmacies.
 I was astounded by how much you can save by taking advantage of this opportunity.
-If you are worried about whether they have top of the line equipment, all you have to do is check out reviews or, better yet, word of mouth by your neighbors.
+If you are worried about whether they have top-of-the-line equipment, all you have to do is check out reviews or, better yet, word of mouth by your neighbors.

-When we found out that half of Janet’s neighbors that she knows, come over to the same dentist, we went and checked out the place.
-The dentist can take 3D x-rays and is entirely up-to-date with all the latest equipment and procedures.
-And they are following COVID recommendations, with masks and social distance practices.
+When we found out that half of Janet’s neighbors that she knows come over to the same dentist, we went and checked out the place.
+The dentist can take 3D X-rays and is entirely up-to-date with all the latest equipment and procedures.
+And they are following COVID recommendations, with masks and social distancing practices.
 I might even have to schedule an appointment the next time I’m down this way.

 Street Art in Naco, MexicoStreet Art in the border town of Naco, Mexico

-Of course, anywhere I visit if they have street art, I’m going to find it.
-I was so happy to see these on a couple of buildings while walking into town.
+Of course, I will find it anywhere I visit if they have street art.
+I was so happy to see these on several buildings while walking into town.
 They were so colorful and spirited.
-Plus, love the message on the first one!
-I even included an ofrenda, which is a collection of objects placed in a ritual display because it was so colorful, and somebody added chalk drawings to the bottom of the alter.
-Mountain scene street art in Naco, MexicoVolcano street art alcove in Naco, MexicoButterfly House in Naco, MexicoOfrenda in Mexico
+Plus, I love the message on the first one!
+I even included a colorful ofrenda, which is a collection of objects placed on an altar to remember and honor the memory of lost loved ones, and somebody added chalk drawings to the bottom of the altar.

 Summary

 A short trip to an Arizona border town and crossing into Mexico led to a surprising and entertaining afternoon.
-This border town is colorful with its street art, flowers, and, of course, its people.
-Everyone we met was so friendly that I would love to return when the world is back to normal.
+This border town is colorful with its street art, flowers, and its people.
+Everyone we met was so friendly that I would love to return.
 Have you visited a border town?
 How was your visit?

 If You Enjoyed This Arizona Border Town Post, Sign Up To Receive Posts By Email or…